deepmodeling/dpgen/doc/run/Overview-of-the-run-process.md

-# Performing the Run process
+# Overview of the Run process

 The run process contains a series of successive iterations, succussively undertaken in order such as heating the system to certain temperature.
 Each iteration is composed of three steps: exploration, labeling, and training.
 Accordingly, there are three sub-folders: 00.train, 01.model_devi, and 02.fp in each iteration.